In the Post Pandemic Business Climate, Should HR Take a More Strategic Role?

 One helpful summation is, “Human Resources Management is the practice of recruiting, hiring, deploying and managing an organisation’s employees.”
-HR involves effectively managing the people in an organisation, and it puts the emphasis on viewing individuals as assets of the business.
-Management and HR share the responsibility.
+HR involves effectively managing the people in an organisation.
+And it puts the emphasis on viewing individuals as assets of the business.
+Subsequently, management and HR share the responsibility.

 Why Does Managing Human Resources Matter?